penguinness/The-Odin-Project/README.md

 # The Odin Project

-This repository contains all the notes and assignments I will be working on as I progress through [The Odin Project](www.theodinproject.com)'s curriculum.
+This repository contains all the notes I will be writing as I progress through [The Odin Project](www.theodinproject.com)'s curriculum.